 Authors are highly encouraged to provide a graphical abstract for their manuscript.
 A graphical abstract is a single-panel visual summary of either the main finding or the most important take-home message of the paper.
 It must be self-explanatory, and the reader should understand it without further explanation.

 Authors should focus on delivering one main message to the reader (not an overview of all details).
 Less is more – only use few selected illustrations (symbolic, structural, or simplified research content) and limit text (in large fonts) to the minimum.
 The title of the paper should be included on top.

 Preferred file types: TIFF, PDF, JPG or MS Office files.

 These should be as brief as possible and added to the Disclosure paragraph document before Funding.
 Any grants or licenses that require acknowledgement should be mentioned.
 The names of funding organisations should be written in full – see also for details on the Disclosure paragraph.
 In particular, authors must acknowledge those companies who have supported the department(s) where the work was carried out or may have sponsored the study in any way.

 Illustrations and Tables

-|Article type||Words*||Figures||Tables||Suppl. material (online only)|
+|Article type||Words*||Figures||Tables||Suppl. material|

 *Including introduction, material and methods, results, discussion